This tofu pad Thai is just as delicious as the classic dish, but with a vegetarian twist!

 Visual list of ingredients for making a vegan tofu pad thai recipe.
 Each ingredient is labelled with text.

-• Tamarind Paste: Tamarind comes in a jar and is relatively easy to find in stores; if not, it’s readily available online.
+• Tamarind Paste: Tamarind comes in a jar and is relatively easy to find in a grocery store; if not, it’s readily available online or Asian speciality shops.
 Tamarind really makes the difference in pad Thai sauce, so try not to skip it!

 • Soy Sauce: Use low-sodium soy sauce.
 If you’re gluten-free, you can substitute it with gluten-free tamari sauce or coconut aminos.

-• Coconut Sugar: Swap for brown sugar or maple syrup if needed.
+• Coconut Palm Sugar: Swap for brown sugar or maple syrup if needed.

 • Peanut Butter: Use natural peanut butter with no added oil or sugar.
 If you need the recipe to be peanut-free, you can use almond butter.
 If you need it to be nut-free, sunflower seed butter works just as well.